Cycling in 2016 – finding Hampshire’s hills

-I pointed out to Abi that we were right by Cow Drove Hill and that it would be a shame to be so close to this steep hill without tackling it, so Abi gamely agreed to give it a go.
-We made it to the top with no problems, but then we had to tackle the descent, which we both found much harder.
-At the bottom of the hill is the main road and a blind bend, so we knew we had to control our speed.
+I pointed out to Abi that we were right by Cow Drove Hill.
+It would be a shame to be so close to this steep hill without tackling it.
+Abi gamely agreed to give it a go.
+We made it to the top with no problems, but then we had to tackle the descent.
+We both found that much harder.
+At the bottom of the hill is the main road and a blind bend, so we had to control our speed.
 Abi’s arms were tired from her 5km Sport Relief swim and mine were just tired anyway!

-After Cow Drove Hill, we headed back towards Michelmersh and Romsey before heading back to North Baddesley and then home again.
-We hadn’t agreed a specific time or distance, but finished within a few seconds of 3 hours, which was a good result.
+After Cow Drove Hill, we headed back towards Michelmersh and Romsey.
+Then we rode to North Baddesley and then home again.
+We hadn’t agreed a specific time or distance.
+We finished within a few seconds of 3 hours, which was a good result.

-Now I just need to hope that the weather improve so that I can start getting out on my bike more regularly!
+Now I just need to hope that the weather improves so that I can start getting out on my bike more regularly!